bartfeenstra/betty/documentation/about.rst

 Simplicity
 ^^^^^^^^^^
-Anyone who can download and install a desktop application should be able to generate a site and view it.
+Anyone should be able to generate a site and view it.
 We aim for Betty to be simple to use, out of the box, for everyone.

 Speed
 ^^^^^